 Asymptomatic Bacteremic UTI (ABUTI): Events that occur when the resident has NO signs or symptoms localizing to the urinary tract but has matching urine and blood cultures positive for at least one organism (see Table 1) regardless of whether a catheter is in place or not.
 (See Figure 3 and Table 4).

 Table 1.
-Examples of "sameness" by organism speciation Culture Companion Culture Report as S. epidermidis Coagulase-negative staphylococcus S. epidermidis Klebsiella oxytoca Klebsiella spp.
-K. oxytoca S. salivarius Streptococcus viridans S. salivarius
+Examples of "sameness" by organism speciation Companion Culture Report as Coagulase-negative staphylococcus S. epidermidis Klebsiella spp.
+K. oxytoca Streptococcus viridans S. salivarius Companion Culture Coagulase-negative staphylococcus Klebsiella spp.

 Key Points: